 The good news is that you don’t have to do it yourself.
 Look for services that can provide you with quotes from different providers based on your insurance needs.

 The Cover mobile app will get you an auto insurance quote in minutes.
 Download the app, answer a few short questions, and Cover will scan over 30 different providers to get you the best rate.
-Not only are we an insurance brokerage, but we’re now selling our own auto policies in Texas.
+Not only are we an insurance brokerage, but we’re now managing our own auto insurance program here in Texas.

 We have a special offer for drivers in Texas.
 If Cover can’t find you a lower premium for the same level of coverage as your current policy, we’ll give you a $50 Amazon gift card.
 To be eligible, you must: